Finiteness properties of stabilisers of oligomorphic actions: Introduction

 Thanks to our results, we obtain the following surprising corollary.

 \begin{corollary} With the notation above, suppose that $\Gamma$ is a simple Burger--Mozes group.
 Then $SV_G$ is finitely presented, but not of type $\FP_\infty$. \end{corollary}

-This gives a negative answer to the ``natural conjecture'' raised in \cite[Remark~3.7]{BFFHZ}, and raises the question of, for example, whether $SV_G$ is of type $\FP_3$.
+This gives a negative answer to the ``natural conjecture'' raised in \cite[Remark~3.7]{BFFHZ}, and raises the question of which finiteness properties $SV_G$ has.
+For example, is it of type $\FP_3$?
 This result is surprising since $\Gamma$ and $G$ here are of type $\FP_\infty$, and even (virtually) of type $\F$ (Proposition~\ref{aut type F}).